100,000 Genomes Project

 King’s is one of a select group of hospitals that took part in the national 100,000 Genomes Project.
 This involved collecting blood samples from certain patients and their relatives to increase our understanding of certain cancers and rare diseases.

 A genome is the code in our DNA.
 It contains the information for about 20,000 genes.
 We all inherit a copy of the genome from each parent and it contains the information needed to make every part of the body.
 The small differences in genomes are what make us unique.

 Researchers are also studying how best to use genomics in healthcare and how best to interpret the data to help patients.
-The causes, diagnosis and treatment of disease are also being investigated.
+The causes, diagnosis and treatment of diseases are also being investigated.
 In some cases it might be possible to give patients a diagnosis where they didn’t have one before, and in the future, they may be offered more effective treatments.

+King’s is part of the South London NHS Genomic Medicine Centre – one of 13 centres nationally taking part in the project.
 The project is being delivered in partnership with Genomics England and NHS England.
 Further information can be found on the Genomics England website.

 100,000 genomes have been sequenced and are now being analysed.
 Participants who volunteered for the project can find out more on the Genomics England website.